sistedes/library.manager/README.md

 Already identified authors will be skipped when running in normal mode.
 In forced mode, information about  already identified authors will be discarded and a new match will be attempted.
-  -c, --force               Force execution, discarding existing information
+  -F, --force               Force execution, discarding existing information
                               about identified authors already existing in the Sistedes Digital Library.
   -e, --email=E-MAIL        E-mail of the account required to log in the